Foodbank Usage

 Trends and Analysis

-Foodbank usage in Shetland tripled between 2018-19 and 2023-24.
-However, 2024-25 has seen a reduction in the number of monthly parcels distributed.
-Until 2023-24, the average number of food parcels distributed per month in Shetland increased each year, with the exception of 2020-21.
-This indicator only captured a fraction of the local activity during the pandemic, as various organisations, including Community Anchor Organisations and other foodbanks, were set up to help communities (Shetland Partnership 2020-21 Annual Report).
-It is likely that more parcels were distributed that year than the figures suggest.
+Foodbank usage in Shetland tripled between 2018/19 and 2023/24.
+However, 2024/25 and 2025/26 has seen a reduction in the number of monthly parcels distributed.
+Until 2023-24, the average number of food parcels distributed per month in Shetland increased each year, with the exception of 2020/21.
+This indicator only captured a fraction of the local activity during the pandemic; it is likely that more parcels were distributed that year than the figures suggest.

-In 2024-25, an average of 92 parcels were distributed per month, compared to 137 the year before.
-These essential food supplies supported 1,541 people during the year, with approximately 17% of those helped being under the age of 16.
+In 2025/26, an average of 85 parcels were distributed per month, compared to 137 in 2023/24.
+These essential food supplies supported 1,620 people during the year, with approximately 30% being under the age of 16, a 13% increase on 2024/25.
 Figures for previous years came from both the Shetland Foodbank and Anchor for Families.
-However, Anchor for Families has not been distributing food parcels this year and is in the process of merging with Shetland Family Centre.
+However, The Shetland Family centre has not been distributing food parcels or financial assistance.
+The foodbank data shows an uptake since the start of 2026, predicting up to 100 parcels a month, late in the year.

 It is important to recognise that data from food banks in the Trussell Trust network is just one part of the picture of need across Scotland.
 There is a wide range of other emergency food provision supporting people not captured in the parcel data.
 There are also people who are food insecure who do not receive support from food banks.
 This is also true for Shetland, where provision is also made by organisations such as Food for the Way and local Community Development Organisations.